Tony Moments: A night for Broadway to reclaim its groove

 NO TONYS, BUT THEY GOT TROMBONES

-“The Music Man” revival is one of the biggest current hits on Broadway, regularly pulling in more than $3 million a week, in no small part due to beloved and charismatic leads Jackman and Sutton Foster.
+“The Music Man” revival is one of the biggest current hits on Broadway, regularly pulling in more than $3 million a week, in no small part due to beloved and charismatic leads Sutton Foster and Jackman.
 Despite six nominations, it failed to win any Tonys on Sunday.
 But the crowd seemed to love it when Jackman started crooning the famous “Seventy-Six Trombones” number with smiling young cast members marching through the audience and then Foster arriving to tap up a storm with her costar — two of the best triple threats in any Broadway season.

 AWARD FOR MOST THANKED?
 DUH, MOM AND DAD